 How to apply

 The Department of History strongly recommends that students have either an undergraduate major or minor in history, or a closely related field.
 Students are anticipated to enter during the fall semester, but will be considered for admissions for spring semester on a case by case basis.
-The deadline for Fall semester applications is December 15.
+The deadline for Fall semester applications is January 1.
 Applications that do not meet the deadline will not be considered for university or departmental financial assistance.
-Students may also supply written work as supplementary material.
-Please send writing samples as PDF or MS Word files to Dr. Chris Conte at email@example.com
+Please contact Dr. James Sanders at email@example.com with any questions.

 An admissions committee of history faculty members ranks the applications based upon a careful assessment of each application’s strengths and weaknesses.
 The committee gives preference to applicants whose scholarly interests match our faculty strengths.
 Applicants should therefore contact departmental professors with whom they wish to work prior to the review period.
 Based upon the committee’s ranking, students will receive offers of acceptance and university or departmental funding beginning in early March.